parad0xe/a-maze-ing/README.md

 The parsing loads a file named **_config.txt_** which has key-value paired informations for the maze to create, solve and display.
 They are : SEED, WIDTH, HEIGHT, ENTRY, EXIT, OUTPUT_FILE, and PERFECT.
+The SEED key is optional and the others are mandatory.
 Here is an example:
 ```
 # config file
 WIDTH=25